 e. he cannot sub-contract his work to other individuals to substitute himself when carrying out the work;

-f. he is integrated in the structure of the production process, the work organisation or the company’s or other organisation’s hierarchy;
+f. he is integrated into the structure of the production process, the work organization or the company’s or other organization’s hierarchy;

-g. the person’s activity is a core element in the organisation and pursuit of the objectives of the person for whom the service is provided; and
+g. the person’s activity is a core element in the organization and pursuit of the objectives of the person for whom the service is provided; and

 h. he carries out similar tasks to existing employees, or, in the case when work is outsourced, he performs tasks similar to those formerly undertaken by employees.